ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 One problem with FaaS, is the (deliberate) mismatch between runtime unit and deploy unit.
 This is also true for other architectural patterns.
-It should be possible to deploy 1 specific function, but often functions will hang out in groups.
+It should be possible to deploy one specific function, but often functions will hang out in groups.
 I’d prefer to deploy a group of functions in one go, when it makes sense, eg. different CRUD operations on the same resource.
 This way, we benefit from the advantages of functions (scalability, cost, service independence, …) but also ease deployment.
 This is a key feature of the Serverless Framework.